-The Company purchased and originated a total of \$64.5 million, \$294.0 million and \$240.3 million of single-family residential loans to non-conforming borrowers during the three months ended March 31, 1997 and the years ended December 31, 1996 and 1995, respectively.
-At March 31, 1997, the Company had \$76.1 million of single-family residential loans to non-conforming borrowers, which had a weighted average yield of 10.4%.
+The Company purchased and originated a total of \$64.5 million, \$294.0 million and \$240.3 million of sub-prime single-family residential loans during the three months ended March 31, 1997 and the years ended December 31, 1996 and 1995, respectively.
+At March 31, 1997, the Company had \$76.1 million of sub-prime single-family residential loans, which had a weighted average yield of 10.4%.

-The Company generally intends to sell or securitize its single-family residential loans to non-conforming borrowers and, as a result, all of such loans were classified as available for sale at December 31, 1996.
-During the three months ended March 31, 1997, the Company sold \$82.1 million of single-family residential loans to non-conforming borrowers for gains of \$2.7 million; during 1996, the Company sold \$161.5 million of single-family residential loans to non-conforming borrowers for gains of \$571,000; and during 1995 the Company sold \$25.3 million of single-family residential loans to non-conforming borrowers for gains of \$188,000.
+The Company generally intends to sell or securitize its sub-prime single-family residential loans and, as a result, all of such loans were classified as available for sale at March 31, 1997.
+During the three months ended March 31, 1997, the Company sold \$82.1 million of sub-prime single-family residential loans for gains of \$2.7 million; during 1996, the Company sold \$161.5 million of sub-prime single-family residential loans for gains of \$571,000; and during 1995 the Company sold \$25.3 million of sub-prime single-family residential loans for gains of \$188,000.
 During 1996, an additional \$219.6 million of loans were securitized and sold in two underwritten public offerings managed by unaffiliated investment banking firms, which resulted in gains of \$7.2 million upon the Company's sale of the securities.
 The Company received residual securities in the REMICs which were formed in connection with these two transactions as partial payment for the loans sold by it.
 See "Business--Investment Activities."

-Although non-conforming loans generally have higher levels of default than conforming loans, the Company believes that the borrower's equity in the security property and its expertise in the area of resolution of non-performing loans will continue to make its non-conforming borrower loan program a profitable one notwithstanding such defaults and any resulting losses.
+Although sub-prime loans generally have higher levels of default than conforming loans, the Company believes that the borrower's equity in the security property and its expertise in the area of resolution of non-performing loans will continue to make its sub-prime borrower loan program a profitable one notwithstanding such defaults and any resulting losses.
 There can be no assurance that this will be the case, however.

-In addition to the Company's single-family residential loan programs to non-conforming borrowers, from time to time the Company purchases pools of single-family residential loans for investment purposes.
+In addition to the Company's sub-prime single-family residential loan programs, from time to time the Company purchases pools of single-family residential loans for investment purposes.
 During 1995, the Company purchased \$29.8 million of loans which were primarily secured by properties located in the Company's market area in northern New Jersey.